DennisGundersen/MT4-To-CSharp-Bridge-Using-DNNE/README.md

 Source code is available at https://github.com/AaronRobinsonMSFT/DNNE, and it's installable from NuGet.
 * Note that DNNE must be set to "win-x86" in .csproj, along with some other properties referred to as DNNE.props in the guide.
 * Due to DNNE using compiler settings, the project must be published to a folder, don't just take the files from the /bin directory.
-* With current settings, DNNE is bundled with the library file and the letters "NE" (for Native Exports) is added to the dll's file name (so MT4_To_CSharp_BridgeNE.dll).
+* With current settings, your code in ProjectyName.dll is executed by DNNE in ProjectNameNE.dll (as an adapter) while .NET is setup in ProjectName.runtimeconfig.json.
+To merge files, see DNNE guide.
-* Correct .NET Runtime (release version and x86 version) must be installed on the MT4 instance machine.
+* Correct .NET Runtime (release version and x86 version) must be installed on the MT4 instance' machine.